rsibanez89/ribanez/content/trading/trading-strategy.md

 Period: 15 minutes
 From: 2020.01.15 12:45
 To: 2020.03.26 14:13
-Fast moving average: 40 candles
+Fast-moving average: 40 candles
-Slow moving average: 80 candles
+Slow-moving average: 80 candles
 Stop loss: 70 pips, distance to the price
 Take profit: 120 pips, distance to the price
 Risk to reward: 1.7%
 ```

 ## Results
-After some tests I got the best results by using on a 1000 dollar account:
+After some tests I got the best results by using the following parameters on a 1000 dollar account:

 | Lot | SL |  TP | %Risk | Maximum money risked by trade |  Maximum money win by trade  | Total profit |
 |:---:|:--:|:---:|:-----:|:-----------------------------:|:----------------------------:|:------------:|
 | 0.1 | 70 | 120 |  1.7  |   73.6 (stop loss + spread)   | 116.4 (take profit - spread) |    1175.22   |

+As a conclusion, from 2020.01.15 to 2020.03.26 (3 months) this strategy would have generated a profit of 175% leaving the account with a total balance of 2175.22.

 Report:
 ![Crossing moving averages](/trading/crossing-moving-averages-report.png)